 - Living MacGuffin: The bishop really wants Isabeau back.

 - Magic Pants: There seems to be little consistency as to whether or not clothes transform.
-Both are naked on resuming to human form so it could be argued that there is just no need to see an empty dress falling off a little hawk.
+Both are naked upon resuming human form, so it could be argued that there is just no need to see an empty dress falling off a little hawk.

 - Magic Realism: Apart from the curse, the setting is mundane medieval France.